Life After Sepsis

-I’ve now worked out or rather I’ve been told about my stay in hospital!
+I’ve now worked out or rather been told about my stay in hospital!

 On the night of the 22nd July 2018, I was in excruciating pain!
-I’d been in a lot of pain for the past week or so, but tonight it had just become too unbearable!
+I’d had a lot of pain for over a week now, but tonight it had just become too unbearable!
 So I decided to call the doctors, who in turn called an ambulance to take me to the hospital!

 The ambulance arrived, and I was taken to the A&E department at St Richard’s Hospital Chichester.
 Over the next four days, I was moved from ward to ward!
 Nobody could find what was causing my pain!